emarsden/dash-mpd-rs/README.md

   most of the code size of the library, so disable it if you only need the struct definitions for serializing and deserializing MPDs.

+- `http2` *(enabled by default)*: enables the `http2` feature on our `reqwest` dependency, which means that HTTP requests will try to establish HTTP/2 (instead of HTTP/1.1) connections if the functionality is advertised by an HTTP server, using the `Upgrade` header.

 - `socks` *(enabled by default)*: enables the `socks` feature on our `reqwest` dependency, which provides SOCKS5 proxy support for HTTP/HTTPS requests.